 Is Phuket Town worth visiting?
 One shouldn’t ask oneself if it is better to stay in Patong or Phuket Town?
 This is a question that pops up frequently.
 However, not a very relevant question.
 It is a bit like comparing apples and pears.
 Phuket town holds this traditional Sino-Portuguese old town heritage that carries a long history.
-The heritage parts of the town is well restored and renovated so there is a genuine old town here.
-Still quite under-visited considering the amounts of tourist.
+The heritage parts of the city is well restored and renovated, so there is a genuine old town here.
+Still quite under-visited considering the amounts of tourists.
 Patpong saw its growth with modern tourism and is where the action is.
 Like it or not.
 But these are two very different places.

 As crown prince, Rama VI visited Phuket Town.
 He noted that this was the most developed and modern place in Siam outside Bangkok.

 It had a majestic courthouse, a cinema, an ice factory and some motor cars.
 Some of the fancier buildings built were the early bank offices that still can be seen.
 The Kasikorn Bank building in old Phuket town is a wonderful heritage and a popular photo spot.

 During the old days in Phuket Town, the newly rich and the workers loved a good party, and the Chinese were infamous for their gambling.
 Soi Romanee was a street full of brothels and opium dens.

 I have stayed at the Memory at On On twice.
 First built in 1927, this is a hotel that, after its renovation, reveals a beautiful heritage, but for a long, the hotel was famous for being a cheap and shabby backpacker place.
 It was chosen for this purpose for the movie The Beach with Leonardo Di Caprio in 2000.